-Save the Sound has a \$150,000 line of credit with People's United Bank that bears interest at 4.75% as of September 30, 2020.
+Save the Sound has a \$150,000 line of credit with People's United Bank that bears interest at 4.75%.
 The line of credit expired on March 4, 2021, and was not renewed.
-The balance drawn on the line of credit was \$-0- as of September 30, 2020 and 2019, respectively.
+The balance drawn on the line of credit was \$-0- as of September 30, 2021 and 2020, respectively.

-NOTE 9 - REFUNDABLE ADVANCE - PAYCHECK PROTECTION PROGRAM
+NOTE 9 - PAYCHECK PROTECTION PROGRAM

 During April 2020, Save the Sound received approval for a Small Business Administration ("SBA") Paycheck Protection Program ("PPP") loan in the amount of \$467,000.
 Under the PPP, funds are forgivable if utilized for qualified expenditures according to the program criteria incurred over a period of eight to twenty four weeks following the date of funding.
 In order to qualify for forgiveness, the funding must be spent on eligible payroll expenses, and up to 40% may be spent on other eligible expenditures, such as rent and utilities.
 As outlined by the SBA, any unforgiven balance must be repaid over two years at an annual interest rate of 1% with an initial deferment period of ten months from the end of the covered period of the loan (interest will accrue).
-As of September 30, 2020, the entire amount received, \$467,000, is recorded as a refundable advance on the statement of financial position.